 - how to rotate injection sites

 - where to get your insulin and how to store it safely

-It may take some time to safely reach the right dose of insulin for you, and remember that insulin doses don't always remain the same throughout your life.
-Therefore you will need to see your diabetes health care team regularly for review.
+It may take some time to safely reach the right dose of insulin for you.
+And because your insulin needs won’t necessarily remain constant throughout your life, you will need to see your diabetes health care team regularly for review.

 When you start using insulin it is important to have a review by an accredited practising dietitian to understand how carbohydrates and insulin work together.